owenmonroe/knowledge_periodicals_text_reuse/006_source3.md

 <br/><br/>

-This images is a page of _The Saturday Magazine_, the July 25, 1835, issue.
+This image is a page of _The Saturday Magazine_, the July 25, 1835, issue.
 This is page 31 of the collected 1835 volume.

 {% assign rook_sat_2 = site.mindoc_media | sort: "order" |
 where_exp: "item", "item.page == 'source3'" | where_exp: "item",